Documentation Index

 What Gets Forwarded

-The complete original payload is forwarded to your external URLs, including:- All JSON fields from the original request
+The complete original payload is forwarded to your external URLs, including:

 - Query string parameters